-Building on his first career in Industrial Computing, he trained as a Technology Teacher and taught ICT, Engineering, EPQ, PE and PSHE.
-His teaching qualifications include BSc, PGCE and NPQH and has taught in 3 schools.
+Building on his first career in Industrial Computing, he trained as a Technology Teacher and has taught ICT, Engineering, EPQ, PE and PSHE.
+His teaching qualifications include a BSc, PGCE and NPQH and has taught in 3 schools.

 As a member of a Christian Outward Bound Centre in North Wales, he is committed to extending young people’s experience of the outdoor world with all its challenges and opportunities for character building and leadership training.
-He has led sailing trips, outward bound activity weeks, mountain biking and a wide range of sports activities during his teaching career.
+He has arranged and led sailing trips, outward bound activity weeks, mountain biking and a wide range of sports activities during his teaching career.
 Leading the ‘First Give’ charity programme in his school with Sixth Form students is also a keen interest, as it enables young people to engage in local groups that serve the needy in society.
-He is qualified as a sailing instructor.
+He is qualified as a sailing instructor through the RYA.

 David is an experienced Executive Headteacher with a track record in a wide variety of contexts in the UK and overseas; Director of an Examination Board; Director of an Education NGO; consultant, trainer and School Improvement Partner; academic researcher and writer.
 He has successfully led four schools, a grammar, a comprehensive, an international school in China and a celebrated bilingual Chinese International school.
 He has sat on national steering groups, been a Professional Association rep and gain, an understanding of education in its widest sense.
 He enjoys helping others in shaping schools to face the future whilst providing children with the highest quality education and most vibrant learning experiences.
 He has developed an interest in supporting school developers and investors in the business of education.